An Empirical Bayes Approach for Multiple Tissue eQTL Analysis: Multi-Tissue eQTL Inference

 \section{Multi-Tissue eQTL Inference}

-Once fit, the mixture model (\ref{mixture}) provides the basis for inference about eQTLs across tissues.
-In practice, we expect that $\theta$ will be well-estimated due to the large number of available gene-SNP pairs; at the level of posterior inference for gene-SNP pairs we therefore regard $\theta$ as fixed and known.
+Once fit, the mixture model (\ref{mixture}) provides the basis for inference about eQTL across tissues. { When the number of gene-SNP pairs is large, as in the GTEx example in Section \ref{GTEx}, $\theta$ can be accurately estimated from data.} At the level of posterior inference for gene-SNP pairs, we therefore regard $\theta$ as fixed and known.
 For data sets with small sample sizes, approximate standard errors for the components of $\theta$ can be obtained from the likelihood via the observed information matrix.